-“Come back and look,” said Lord Vishnu, wanting to impress his Trinity-partner with the feminine transformation.
+“Come back and look,” said Lord Vishnu, wanting to impress his Trinity-partner with his yet unheard of makeup artistry.

 Shiva walked back gingerly, still a bit riddled and hence cautious, till he saw the beautiful Mohini, fit to walk any heavenly ramp and gather any number of wolf whistles.

 Now Gods are special.
-When they take the form of females, they don’t just take a close shave, put on a wig, coconut-shell breasts and wear lipstick.
+When they make up as females, they don’t just take a close shave, put on a wig, coconut-shell breasts and wear lipstick.
 They become females all the way, I mean all the way, including the double-X chromosomes and the internal fittings that go with them.

 Lord Shiva forgot his promise of fidelity to Parvathi.